How to Do SEO for News Websites in 6 Essential Steps

 11. Follow Google’s Content Policies.
 Google News prohibits certain kinds of content: graphic, hateful, illegal and others.
 See the full list here.

-12. Post news on your site under a /news/ subcategory.
+12. Post news on your site under a subcategory.
+The subcategory can be anything the news article is related to, such as /politics/ or /sports/, or even plain old /story/ or /article/.
 In other words, your articles should have URLs like https://newsportal.com/news/article.

 13. Create a unique sitemap for Google News content.
 Google has detailed instructions for creating and validating news sitemaps, which you can view on their site.